FindoraNetwork/findora-toolbox/.github/ISSUE_TEMPLATE/feedback.md

 ---
-name: Feature request
+name: Feedback
-about: Suggest an idea for this project
+about: Suggest an update for this project
 title: ''
-labels: 'feature request'
+labels: 'feedback'
 assignees: ''

 ---